South Carolina Gamecocks football: Joe Morrison era (1983–1988)

 Joe Morrison was hired in 1983 following a one-year stint by Richard Bell.
 After a 5–6 mark in his first year, the "Man in Black" led South Carolina to a 10–2 record, No. 11 final AP Poll ranking, and a Gator Bowl appearance in 1984.
 It was also before the 1984 season began that the team removed the Astroturf that had been in place at Williams–Brice Stadium since the early 1970s and reinstalled the natural grass that remains today.
 The 1984 season included victories over Georgia, Pittsburgh, Notre Dame, Florida State, and Clemson.
 The 1984 defense was called the "Fire Ant" defense.
 In 1987, the Gamecocks posted an 8–4 record, No. 15 Final AP Poll ranking, and another Gator Bowl trip.
 The 1987 Gamecocks were led by the "Black Death" defense, which held seven opponents to 10 or fewer points and yielded just 141 points in 12 games played.
 Morrison coached his last game in the 1988 Liberty Bowl, as he died of a heart attack on February 5, 1989, at the age of 51.
 He finished his USC tenure with a 39–28–2 overall record, three bowl appearances, and three seasons with 8 or more wins.
 Due to his on-field success and "Black Magic" image (he traditionally wore all black on the sideline and introduced black uniforms into the team's rotation), Morrison remains a popular figure in Gamecock lore.
-Morrison also began the tradition at Carolina, with his first game in 1983, of the pre-game entrance of the football team to the beginning of Also sprach Zarathustra, the theme from the film "2001: A Space Odyssey".
-This is still part of the Carolina football game day experience over 30 years later.
+Morrison also began the tradition at Carolina, with his first game in 1983, of the pre-game entrance of the football team being the beginning of Also sprach Zarathustra, the theme from the film 2001: A Space Odyssey.
+This is still part of the Carolina football game day experience over 40 years later.